 This age group represents a time when children begin understanding and questioning how the world affects them as individuals.
 Physical maturity increases at a faster pace than emotional and developmental milestones vary including language, cognitive, and social.
-The foundation has worked to design a seminar that caters to these unique learning edges and engage the students with activities and information ideal for this population, along with participation opportunities.
+The foundation has worked to design a seminar that caters to these unique learning edges and engages the students with activities and information ideal for this population, along with participation opportunities.
 Topics are itemized below and are based on the most common mental health needs and concerns of this age group as shown through research and the professional experiences of our team’s licensed counselors:

 – Mental Health & Wellness Programs for Children